Bill0412/pet-love/README.md

 ![logo image](./images/1.png)

 ## Introduction
-PetLove Application in Internet Computer Platform for Moledao Hackthon 2021.
+PetLove Application in Internet Computer Platform for Moledao Hackathon 2021.
 The app is deployed on the IC chain for demonstration.
 You can visit it [here](https://s6akf-saaaa-aaaai-abaoq-cai.raw.ic0.app/).

 The project is submitted using the HackerLink Account: https://hackerlink.io/hacker/33614.